AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_namedtransform.rst

       Nothing is done if alias is NULL or empty, if it is already there, or if it is already the named transform name.

-   .. py:method:: NamedTransform.addAlias(self: PyOpenColorIO.NamedTransform, alias: str) -> None
-      :module: PyOpenColorIO

-      Nothing is done if alias is NULL or empty, if it is already there, or if it is already the named transform name.

    .. py:method:: NamedTransform.addCategory(self: PyOpenColorIO.NamedTransform, category: str) -> None
       :module: PyOpenColorIO